 The University Club is organised and managed by the following club officers:

 Dojo Leader & Instructor: Jo Duncan, 2nd Dan

 Responsible for the day to day administration of the club

 Responsible for managing the club finances

-Responsible for taking minutes at meetings and providing support to Captain & Trasurer
+Responsible for taking minutes at meetings and providing support to Captain & Treasurer

-Club Health and Safety Officer: Yusuke Onishi, 7th Kyu
+Club Health and Safety Officer: Gosia Kasprzyk, 6th Kyu

 Responsible (in part) for ensuring safe training practises